application-dev-tsb/notes-language/Swift/InitializationAndDeinitialization.md

         //returning nil, THIS IS SOMEHOW COUNTERINTUITIVE
         if name.isEmpty { return nil }
     }

+    //additional note:
+    //failable init can be overriden by a non-failable init
+    //the reverse is impossible
 }

 var nilProduct = Product(name: "") //nil